 What we do

-The Family Route Service provides family therapy to support positive outcomes for young people aged 13-17.
+The Family Route Service is participating in the 1st UK trial of Multidimensional Family Therapy, MDFT, which aims to provide family therapy to support positive outcomes for young people aged 13-17.

-The therapy is typically delivered for between four and six months and provides individual sessions for the young person and the parent/carer as well as family therapy sessions where young people are supported by the adults in their lives to create sustained change.
+The therapy is typically delivered over a period of four to six months and involves individual sessions for the young person and their parent/carer, as well as family therapy sessions where the adults in their lives support the young people in creating long-term change.

-The therapy supports the young person develop new opportunities in the community and to be better understood at school and their support networks.
+The therapy also aims to support the young person in developing new opportunities in the community and to be better understood at school and within their support networks.

 We can help with